nils-hamel/dalai-suite/src/dalai-vision/README.md

 A minimal frame is also displayed with the model.
 The frame is in red for _x_ direction, green for _y_ and blue for _z_ ones.
 The axes of the frame are interrupted to show the estimated _minimum distance mean value_ size and one hundred time its value.

 The model can be manipulated through the mouse.
 To rotate the model, maintain the left-click and simply move the mouse.
 A _tarball_ approach is implemented for the rotation of the model.
 The mouse wheel is used to modify the distance to the model.
-If the _CONTROL_ or the _SHIFT_ key is maintained during model distance modification, it is speed-up or slowed, respectively.
+If the **CONTROL** or the **SHIFT** key is maintained during model distance modification, it is speed-up or slowed, respectively.
 The model center of rotation can be set on any part of the model by using the left-double-click on the desired element.
 The keyboard actions are summarized as follows :

-* Key 1, 2, 3 and 4 : modify the model points rendering size
+* Key **1**, **2**, **3** and **4** : modify the model points rendering size
-* Key P : display model with points only
+* Key **P** : display model with points only
-* Key O : display model with point and lines only
+* Key **O** : display model with point and lines only
-* Key I : display model with points, lines and polygons
+* Key **I** : display model with points, lines and polygons

-The _ESCAPE_ key is used to end the visualization.
+The **ESCAPE** key is used to end the visualization.

 ## Surfaces Extrapolation and Optimal Intersection